By Joel Berman

-My most recent journey to Israel and the West Bank with The Compassionate Listening Project was one of stark contradictions.
-Although the Israelis and Palestinians we met presented a broad range of perspectives ranging from far right to ultra-left, most of them agreed on one thing – that the two-state solution is moribund, if not dead.
-While some still believe in its necessity, none expressed a belief in its near-term viability.
-I came home filled with fear that within my lifetime, Israel will either cease to be democratic or cease to be Jewish.
-As the arc of bad news has accelerated, my hope for a just and sustainable peace between Israelis and Palestinians has plummeted.
+My November journey to Israel and the West Bank with the Compassionate Listening Project was one of stark contradictions.
+Although the Israelis and Palestinians we met presented a broad range of perspectives, ranging from far right to ultra left, most of them agreed on one thing – that the two-state solution is moribund if not dead.
+While some still espouse its necessity, no one believes in its near-term viability.
+I came home fearful that within my lifetime, Israel will either cease to be democratic or cease to be Jewish.
+As the arc of bad news has accelerated, the likelihood of a just and sustainable peace between Israelis and Palestinians seems nearly non-existent.

-Ella, a former member of the IDF who had formerly fought and feared all Arabs, now would trust Osama with her life.
+Ella, a former member of the IDF who had fought and feared all Arabs, told us that she now would trust Osama with her life.
 “When I met Palestinian Combatants and listened to their stories, the enemy – the terrorists – immediately became human in my eyes.”